Vascular Cures benefits from the expertise of its world-class advisors in healthcare and research to design and implement its high impact programs.

 The Project Voice Advisory Board is focused on the design and implementation of this innovative program to empower PAD patients, improve patient-physician partnerships and advance adoption of patient-reported outcomes data.
 It is composed of leading doctors and other stakeholders in vascular health.
 They provide importance guidance about clinical research studies, patient self-management tools, digital health resources and other topics.
 Its members are:

-Matt Corriere, MD, is Chairman is an Associate Professor of Surgery at University of Michigan Medical Center.
-He was the 2015 Wylie Scholar, for research aimed at increasing participation of patients with peripheral arterial disease (PAD) in their own care by enabling providers to involve them in treatment decisions.
-In addition to leading the Project Voice Advisory Board, he is the Principal Investigator on the project.
-Dr. Corriere did his residency Vanderbilt Medical Center and his fellowship at Wake Forest Baptist Medical Center.
+Matthew A. Corriere, MD, is Chairman of the Advisory Board and an Associate Professor of Surgery at University of Michigan Health System.
+He was the 2014 Wylie Scholar, for research aimed at increasing participation of patients with peripheral arterial disease (PAD) in their own care by enabling providers to involve them in treatment decisions.
+In addition to leading the Project Voice Advisory Board, he is the Principal Investigator on Project Voice.
+Dr. Corriere did his residency at Vanderbilt Medical Center and his fellowship at Wake Forest Baptist Medical Center.

 Raul Guzman, MD

 Raul Guzman, MD is Associate Professor of Surgery at Harvard Medical Center in Boston.
 He received his medical degree from Johns Hopkins University School of Medicine and has been in practice for more than 20 years.
 His primary research focus is on the role of arterial calcification in lower extremity vascular disease, particularly in patients with diabetes and renal failure.